Evaluating a string of code in Erlang at runtime

 "select * from user_table where user_name = " + "gwinney"

 As long as the user plays nicely, everything okay.
-But what if they enter their name as “gwinney; delete * from user_table”?
+But what if they enter their name as gwinney; delete * from user_table?
 Now the query that’s run ends up looking like this:

-"select * from user_table where user_name = " + "gwinney; delete * from user_table"
+select * from user_table where user_name = gwinney; delete * from user_table

-I don’t want to get into all of that here, but if we’ve done things the *right *way the query looks more like this, which will fail because that crazy username doesn’t exist.
+The solution to this is to sanitize all input, aka parameterize the query.
+I don’t want to dive too deeply into it here, but if we’ve done things the right way then the query looks more like this, which will of course fail because that crazy username doesn’t exist.

-"select * from user_table where user_name 'gwinney; delete * from user_table'"
+select * from user_table where user_name = 'gwinney; delete * from user_table'

-What’s that have to do with Erlang?!
+What’s this have to do with Erlang?

 Similarly, we can run into security issues with our expression code.